LoganStein/VHR-422/vhr/README.md

 - Browse the listings and view detailed information about each listing.
 - Save listings to favorites for future reference.
 - Use the responsive design to access the application on desktop and mobile devices.

+## Project Structure

+Components are in `src/Components`

+Styling is done in scss which is compiled to css.
+All the scss and css is in `src/CSS`. `_variables.scss` contains variables for other scss files such as common colors and mixins for common style components.

+Pages are in `src/Pages`

 ## Credits